Yiannis Exarchos: Olympic broadcasting career

-In 2001, he was appointed Director General of Athens Olympic Broadcasting (AOB), working alongside Olympic broadcaster executive Manolo Romero.
+In 2001, he was appointed Vice President of Athens Olympic Broadcasting (AOB), working alongside Olympic broadcaster executive Manolo Romero.
 According to IOC reports, the Olympic Games Athens 2004 were broadcast to an estimated global audience of 3.9 billion and included early experimentation with digital streaming technologies such as web and 3G mobile networks.

 Following Athens 2004, Exarchos became Senior Executive Officer for Beijing Olympic Broadcasting (BOB), the Host Broadcaster for the Beijing 2008 Olympic and Paralympic Games.